-Recently I’ve noticed several financial commentators posting on this topic.
-Here are two examples:
+Recently I’ve noticed several financial influencers doubling down on this idea.
+Here are two typical posts:

 Remember this life-changing fact: There’s a limit to how much you can cut, but NO LIMIT to how much you can earn!